schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 ## The `head` element

-The `head` of our HTML document contains metadata about the document.
+The `head` of an HTML document contains metadata about the current document.
 So what is metadata?
 In short, it is [“data about data”](https://en.wikipedia.org/wiki/Metadata).
 Not all metadata lives in the `head` though, and not all metadata that lives in the `head` is necessarily descriptive, more on this later.

 ```html
 <!DOCTYPE html>